 All staff were trained to an appropriate level on safeguarding.
 The RP had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
 Local contacts for escalating concerns were available.
 Staff were aware of the signs that would require a referral.
-During the inspection, the RP was seen to ensure a person with Alzheimer's disease would receive his medication in a blister pack going forward, and suggested weekly delivery so that he could monitor him closely.
+Safeguarding concerns could also be recorded on Pharmapod.